Awards & Recognition

 CF has received a $2.1 million grant to improve student success.
 The five-year Title IIIA Strengthening Institutions Grant will improve retention of first-year students, increase the success rate for first-year classes, and increase four-year graduation and transfer rates.

-CF is ranked No. 20 in affordability in the United States, according to the U.S. Department of Education.
-(2017 report)
+CF is ranked in the top 5 percent for affordability across the United States, according to the U.S. Department of Education.
+(2018 report)

 CF is among the top five four-year colleges in Florida with the lowest tuition cost, according to OnlineColleges.com.
 The website states: "These schools are good options for students who want to earn a bachelor’s degree but also don’t want to break the bank."
 (2018-2019)